 Barraquito

-I’d heard of this delicious coffee treat and asked Gregory to take us to a coffee shop to try this fantastic layered hot coffee beverage.
+I’d heard of this delicious coffee treat and asked Gregory to take us to a coffee shop so we could try this fantastic layered hot coffee beverage.
 If anyone knows the origin of this drink, I would love to know.

 From the bottom of the glass to the top, the four layers of this drink are condensed milk, Liquor 43, espresso, frothed milk, and a lemon or orange peel.
 Cinnamon is often sprinkled on top also.
 This delicious concoction is always served in a small clear glass so the layers are visible.